ManiaMap

 Step 3: Create a Layout Graph

 In the below example, the graph shown in the image is created by adding edges to a graph.
-In the process, the nodes, representing rooms, are automatically created.
-Afterwards, the code loops over all of the created nodes and assigns a "Default" template group to them, from which room templates will be drawn by the generator.
+In the process, the connected nodes are automatically created.
+Afterwards, the code loops over all created nodes and assigns the "Default" template group name to them.

 {LayoutGraph.cs}